 H.E.
 Ali Shareef Al-Emadi has been the Chairman of the Board of Directors since 7 July 2013, and previously served as Group Chief Executive Officer for QNB from 2005 to 2013.
-His Excellency is also currently the Minister of Finance of Qatar, the Secretary General to the Supreme Council for Economic Affairs & Investment and Chairman of the boards of Qatari Diar Company and Qatar Airways.
-His Excellency is also a Governor at the International Monetary Fund, the International Bank for Reconstruction and Development, the Islamic Development Bank, the OPEC Fund for International Development and the Arab Monetary Fund, Vice-Chairman of Ooredoo and a board member of Lycée Voltaire and the QIA and Chairman of its Investment Committee.
+His Excellency is also currently the Minister of Finance of Qatar, the Secretary General to the Supreme Council for Economic Affairs & Investment, President of the Executive Board of Qatar Airways and a member of the Supreme Committee for Delivery and Legacy.
+His Excellency is also a Governor at the IMF, the International Bank for Reconstruction and Development, the Islamic Development Bank, the Organisation of Petroleum Exporting Countries ("OPEC") Fund for International Development and the Arab Monetary Fund, Vice-Chairman of Ooredoo and a board member of Lycée Voltaire and the QIA and Chairman of its Investment Committee.
 His Excellency has a Bachelor's of Science degree in Finance from the University of Arizona in the United States.

 H.E.
-Sheikh Abdallah Bin Mohammed Bin Saud Al-Thani, Vice-Chairman
+Sheikh Fahad Bin Faisal Bin Thani Al-Thani, Vice-Chairman